information - participation - transformation

 Dr. Walt Gulick: Professor Emeritus of Philosophy, MSU-Billings.
 Walt Gulick travels and teaches widely and has a deep personal and academic interest in environment related matters.
 Walt is also very active in the arts.
 Walt is one of MusEco’s founding board members.

-Joni Seeley: Land and property appraiser, Billings.
-Joni works in the appraising profession and has a lifelong interest in music.
-She organized and promoted a widely acclaimed concert series of folk artists for a few years in Billings, and worked for many years in Texas engaging and promoting folk artists in a nationally known venue.
+Joni Seeley: Land and property appraiser (retired), Billings.
+Joni worked in the appraising profession and has a lifelong interest in music.
+She organized and promoted a widely acclaimed concert series of folk artists for several years in Billings, and worked for many years in Texas engaging and promoting folk artists in a nationally known venue.

 Kristen Prinzing: Kris is the Executive Director of MusEco Media and Education Project.

 Frank Kuehn : Accounting professional, Billings.
-Frank has worked in the accounting profession for many years and also currently serves as the treasurer of Northern Plains Resource Council and of the Yellowstone Valley Citizens Council.
+Frank has worked in the accounting profession for many years and has also served as the treasurer of Northern Plains Resource Council and of the Yellowstone Valley Citizens Council.

 MusEco thanks it's partners and supporters!!